farmera/sare_grant/kites_balloons_drones.md

 ![](img/nadar.png)
 ###### Figure 1.
 Gaspard-Félix Tournachon hangs on, makes history.

-Whatever method is used the object remains the same: position the camera[s] at sufficient height, point them down (as close to nadir as possible), get the shot, return safely to the ground.
-None of the methods discussed in our report performs perfectly.
+Whatever method is used the object remains the same: position the camera at sufficient height, point it downward (as close to nadir as possible), get the shots, return the rig safely to the ground.
+None of the methods discussed in our report performed perfectly in all respects considered.

 #### Kites
 * Kites are easy to understand.
 * In certain conditions kites are incredibly stable and will fly for extended periods.

-The image in __Figure 2__ (courtesy of Ron Marcisak) shows a camera being suspended from a kite using a device known as a Picavet (named for French inventor Pierre Picavet).
+The image in __Figure 2__ shows a camera being suspended from a kite using a device known as a Picavet (named for French inventor Pierre Picavet).
 The Picavet attaches the camera to the line that flies the kite and holds it more or less in place.
 A Picavet consists of a rigid cross suspended below the kite line from two points.